developerasun/myDocumentBox-tool/README.md

 # DeveloperAsun Side Projects
-This is a secret box of developerasun, containing the sum of his blood, sweat, and tears derived from a few projects and studies he has done.
+This is a secret box of developerasun, containing the sum of his blood, sweat, and tears derived from several projects and studies he has done.

 ## Personal Project
 <ol>
- <li>Meow Canvas(in-progress) - Self-cat drawing NFT marketplace : Javascript, HTML, CSS, Python, Go </li>
+ <li>Meow Canvas(in-progress) - Building a NFT marketplace : Javascript, HTML, CSS, Python, Go </li>
  <li>Caffeine Checker - Calcuating proper amount of daily caffeine consumption : Go, SQLite3 </li>
  <li>Folder Generator - Creating folders with the input from user : Go </li>
  <li>Screenshot Automator - Taking an automated screenshot at reserved time : Python (screenshot and YT link will be added)  </li>